'Drill, baby, drill': Donald Trump's plan on climate change

 Will Trump stop all U.S. climate action?

-Separate to federal policies, many U.S. states and local governments have their own climate policies, spanning transport to energy, so many initiatives - such as California's ambition for 100% clean electricity - should go unscathed.
+Separate from federal policies, many U.S. states and local governments have their own climate policies, spanning transport to energy, so many initiatives - such as California's ambition for 100% clean electricity - should go unscathed.

 Context is powered by the Thomson Reuters Foundation Newsroom.